dibyendumajumdar/ravi/readthedocs/ravi-jit-overview.rst

 ``ravi.tracehook([b])``
   Enables support for line hooks via the debug api.
 Note that enabling this option will result in inefficient JIT as a call to a C function will be inserted at beginning of every Lua bytecode boundary; use this option only when you want to use the debug api to step through code line by line
 ``ravi.verbosity([b])``
   Controls the amount of verbose messages generated during compilation.
-Currently only available for LLVM.

 Performance
 ===========